8 Proven Facebook Ad Testing Tips to Maximize Results

 Use Multivariate Testing

-While A/B Testing allows you to test 2 variants, multivariate testing allows you to test multiple elements of your ad at the same time.
+While A/B Testing allows you to test 2 variants, multivariate testing allows you to test multiple ad elements simultaneously.
 This method is more efficient and helpful in testing more complex changes to your ad and can provide more detailed insights into what works and what doesn’t.

 Use Facebook's Built-in Ad Testing Tools